Instantons in AdS$_4$ From (anti)Membranes Wrapping $S^7$ To Bose-Fermi Duality in CFT$_3$'s: Symmetries and Correspondence

-In this section, we first present required materials of AdS$_4$/CFT$_3$ duality, underlining different quantizations of the bulk (pseudo)scalars on the corresponding boundary theory.
-Then, we discuss briefly the symmetries of the bulk setups and solutions and their implications for the boundary ones.
+For this section and at the beginning, we refer the reader to Appendix \ref{Appendix.A4}, where the essential materials of AdS$_4$/CFT$_3$ duality, underlining different quantizations of the bulk (pseudo)scalars on the corresponding boundary theory, is presented.
+Then, in the following subsection, we discuss briefly the symmetries of the bulk setups and solutions and their implications for the boundary ones.